 This is being called the world’s largest infrastructure project.
 China’s powerful leader Xi Jinping launched the worldwide project in 2013, and many steps have already happened since then.

-You can read more in the article What is China’s Belt and Road Initiative? from the British newspaper The Guardian.
+You can read more in What is China’s Belt and Road Initiative? from the British newspaper The Guardian.
+You can also learn more from The potential climate consequences of China’s Belt and Road Initiative, published by Yale University’s Climate Connection magazine.